-To select Idle Line Preference, the CO line groups available to the extension should be programmed on a Class of Service (COS) basis (→ CO Line Group Number [500]).
-Also CO line groups available for Idle Line Access should be assigned (→ Idle Line Access (Local Access) [103]).
+- To select Idle Line Preference, the CO line groups available to the extension should be programmed on a Class of Service (COS) basis (→ CO Line Group Number [500]).
+Also CO line groups available for Idle Line Access should be assigned (→ Idle Line Access (Local Access) [103]). - If Idle Line Preference or Prime Line Preference has been set for an extension, a CO line may be automatically seized and placed on hold when the user goes off-hook and uses a DSS button to access another extension.
+To avoid this problem: - 1.
+Set TRS for the extension to a level other than 1. - 2.
+Make sure that at least one TRS Denied Code for Level 2 has been defined.
+If there are currently no Denied Codes for Level 2, store "000" in the Denied Code Table for Level 2.

-1.5.5.3 CO Line Access